whyhow-ai/rule-based-retrieval/README.md

 - Python 3.10 or higher
 - OpenAI API key
-- Pinecone or Milvus API key
+- Pinecone, Milvus or Qdrant credentials

 ### Install from PyPI